Financial help for parents | What benefits can I claim as a parent?

 Can I claim Parents’ Learning Allowance?

-You may be eligible for Parents’ Learning Allowance which offers financial assistance with your learning costs if you are a full-time student with children.
+You may be eligible for Parents’ Learning Allowance which offers financial assistance with your learning costs, if you are a full-time student with children.
 The allowance does not have to be paid back and will not affect your benefits or tax credit.

-Depending on your household income, in the 2025/26 academic year, you could get between £50 and £2,024 a year.
 For details of benefits for parents who are students, such as Scotland’s Lone Parents Grant, you can check out help with childcare costs for students 2025.

 What financial support is available for widowed parents?